nansencenter/MMSeaIce/README.txt

 model _02c1 is trained from scratch.
 Wandb project _02c is reused but workdirs _02c1 is created.
 Doesn't train as good as starting from _01c.

 model _02c2 is trained from _01c with scenes with dT = 10 min.
 Score is a bit lower.
-Validation loss is MUCH large.
+Validation loss is MUCH larger.
 Individual scores are about the same.
 Lower for class 0, higher for some other classes.
 No improvement.

 models _02c3 and _02c4 are started from _01c with smaller and larger SIR footprint.
 Smaller footprint seemly gives better results.

-models _01d and _01e are trained from scratch of SID,SOD,FLZ with downsample=1. _01d has same AMSR2 bands as _01c; _01d has all AMSR2 bands.
+models _01d and _01e are trained from scratch of SID,SOD,FLZ with downsample=1. _01d has same AMSR2 bands as _01c; _01e has all AMSR2 bands.
 Scores are about the same in 1d/1e as in 1c.
 Strange that highest score is for class 0.
 Does it return just zeros everywhere?

 models _04c1 and _04c2 are started from _01d and 01e with same params but for SIR02